 It’s also wise to consider what the plan is for this map since most teams will attack Site B first but it is possible to take Site A first instead.
 As a result, it can be hard to predict how this map will be played so if possible it should be planned out first.
 Defenders will find that a variety should be enough to delay Attackers or kill them when they try to push into spaces.

 Overpass is still a new map to the Counter-Strike series and very unique, not just due to the age but also the structure.
-The map can certainly feel very awkward the first time you play on it and might feel a bit strange for a while afterward too.
-While Overpass can have various approach options, it can become very limited depending on the playstyle and approach your team wants to use.
+While Overpass can have various approach options, it can become very limited depending on the playstyle of each rank tier and approach your team wants to use.
 There are a lot of places that need to be watched when attacking both Bombsites since there are a lot of angles that can be used against you.
-Defending on this map is easier but can also be quite tricky depending on how the Attackers move.